![]() Fahrbach: 12-String harp guitar |

 The Scherzer 10 String Guitar 1862 |

-The Romantic 10-string guitar is strung with frets on the first 6 strings as normal, with additional floating bass strings.
-Romantic tuning, we can assume from surviving instruments and written period music, was chromatic natural notes, e.g. 10=A 9=B 8=C 7=D, followed by the normal 6 strings.
+The Romantic 10-string guitar in step-wise tuning is strung with frets on the first 6 strings as normal, with additional floating bass strings.
+Romantic tuning, we can assume from written period music, was tuned 10=A 9=B 8=C 7=D, followed by the normal 6 strings.
+This tuning is sometimes referred to as "Romantic" tuning today, or as "Baroque" tuning (presumably because the tuning may be useful for transcriptions of Baroque music).
+In addition to 19th century guitar music, the 10-string guitar is useful for Baroque music of Weiss, Bach, Baron and others which utilize an extended bass note range in counterpoint, and for 8-course and 10-course Renaissance lute music.
+The amount of material available to transcribe on the internet is vast; I use the Django software and library primarily.
 According to Gary Southwell: "Johan George Scherzer - Scherzer was apprentice to the famous Stauffer along with another noted maker C.F.
 Martin.
 While Martin moved to America, Scherzer stayed in Vienna and eventually took over his master’s business.
-He is known to have won first prize for ‘best guitar’ at the celebrated guitar competition in Brussels 1852 organized by Makaroff.
+He is known to have won first prize for 'best guitar' at the celebrated guitar competition in Brussels 1852 organized by Makaroff.
 Revered especially in Russia during the late 19th century Scherzer has remained relatively unknown to modern guitar enthusiasts.
 Although there are few surviving instruments, his reputation is due for re-examination.
 Having had the pleasure of studying many of the known examples of his work I feel he should be regarded amongst the very finest guitar makers of all time.
 The celebrated guitarist, Mertz, is known to have used Scherzer guitars." |